Property Management Blog

 Does a landlord have to notify their tenant upon receipt of their security deposit?

 No, per Arizona's security deposit laws, a landlord is not required to provide their tenant with a receipt for the rental security deposits once it's in their possession.
 Nevertheless, most landlords do it anyway.
-In the written notice, they state when they received the deposit and how much they received.

 Do renters in Arizona have a right to a walk-through inspection?